 Oscar-nominated Brazilian director Fernando Meirelles (“City of God” and “The Constant Gardener”) returns to the award zone with “The Two Popes” (Netflix), written by Oscar biopic perennial Anthony McCarten (“Bohemian Rhapsody,” “Darkest Hour,” “Theory of Everything”).
 Set in 2012, Jonathan Pryce plays the future Pope Francis, who goes to Italy to meet with Pope Benedict (Anthony Hopkins), before he shocked the world by resigning the papacy.
 McCarten creates a compelling sparring match as the two men debate the future of the Catholic Church.

-Lined up to open the New York Film Festival is Martin Scorsese’s sprawling gangster saga “The Irishman” (Netflix) whose Oscar veterans Robert De Niro, Joe Pesci and Al Pacino will be competing for acting slots.
+Opening to raves at the New York Film Festival is Martin Scorsese’s sprawling gangster saga “The Irishman” (Netflix) whose Oscar veterans Robert De Niro, Joe Pesci and Al Pacino will be competing for acting slots.

 Playing well at Telluride and Toronto was starry Fox import “Ford v Ferrari” (November 15), James Mangold’s fact-based racing drama starring Oscar-winner Christian Bale (“The Fighter”) as the Le Mans race car driver who in 1966 tests a souped-up sports car designed by Ford engineer Carroll Shelby (three-time acting Oscar nominee Matt Damon) in order to beat Ferrari.
 Both men are vying for Best Actor, while Tracy Letts could score for his searing supporting performance as Henry Ford II.

 After improbably winning the Golden Lion in Venice, Todd Phillips’ “Joker” wowed audiences but divided critics in Toronto and went on to become a $1 billion global box office juggernaut.
 Everyone agrees that Joaquin Phoenix gives a powerful performance in this DC origin myth about a painfully frail standup comic who desperately seeks attention and eventually feels more powerful through acts of violence.
 Warners is supporting this well-crafted Scorsese-inspired period thriller, which is a strong contender in the Best Picture race.

 Breaking out in Toronto was “A Beautiful Day in the Neighborhood” (November 22, Sony), Marielle Heller’s follow-up to Oscar-nominated “Can You Ever Forgive Me?: The unexpected New York/Pittsburgh drama stars Matthew Rhys as a dyspeptic Esquire writer profiling iconic-sweatered children’s show host Fred Rogers (Tom Hanks), who hit a nerve in Morgan Neville’s hit documentary “Won’t You Be My Neighbor?”